Electrolux Logo

 1928 – 1934

-In 1960, the designers proposed a new vision for the logo.
-They added a globe pattern with a thin black line at the edge, followed by a wide white one.
-In the center, there was an arch covering the word “Electro.”
-After the transfer from the top line, below was the second part of the name, made with a lowercase letter – “lux.”
-A semicircle served as its background, from which sharp rays radiated in different directions.
-The “E” was so wide that it spanned two rows at once.
-The upper part of the icon contained a map of the planet, drawn by parallels and meridians, and the lower one was black.
+In 1960, designers offered a new vision for the logo.
+They added a globe pattern with a thin black line along the edge, followed by a wide white one.
+In the center, an arc covered the word “Electro.”
+After the transfer from the upper line, the second part of the name was written in lowercase: “lux.”
+The background for it was a semicircle from which sharp rays diverged in different directions.
+The letter “E” was so wide that it covered two rows.
+The upper part of the emblem contained a map of the planet, drawn with parallels and meridians, while the lower part was black.

 1934 – 1939

-In 1934, the designers used full-fledged graphics – a stylized image of the prospective buyer, who carried a vacuum cleaner of this brand in his hands.
-The figure was drawn sideways, showing that the person was walking to the right.
-It bore the name “Electrolux” in italics, in the style of the debut logo, but with a more legible inscription.
-All elements were silvery, contoured, and outlined with a thin stripe forming a blue circle.
+In 1934, designers used full-fledged graphics, a stylized image of a potential buyer carrying a vacuum cleaner of this brand.
+The figure was drawn sideways, showing that the person was moving from right to left.
+On it, the name “Electrolux” was written in italics in the style of the debut logo but with a more legible inscription.
+All elements were silver, outlined and encircled by a thin line that formed a blue circle.

 1939 – 1941

-The developers have removed from the buyer’s logo and extended the circle frames, forming a rectangle with a convex top and bottom.
-Inside it, the name of the enterprise was read, typed in printed characters with serifs.
-The letters and frame were white and the background blue.
+Developers removed the buyer from the logo and expanded the circle’s borders, creating a rectangle with convex top and bottom edges.
+The company’s name was read and typed in serif letters.
+The letters and frame were white, and the background was blue.

 1941 – 1947

-The attempt to stylize the logo resulted in handwriting with a mirror effect.
-The latter is because, unlike the previous emblem, the colors of the background and the inscription have changed places: the letters have become blue, the background – light.
-Although the opposite option also appeared.
-Moreover, the designers chose the font used in 1922 for the brand name.
-But they nevertheless cut off the openwork lines to get a practical version of the logo.
+An attempt to stylize the logo resulted in a mirrored script effect.
+This is explained by the fact that, unlike the previous emblem, the background and text colors were swapped: the letters became blue, and the background became light.
+However, there was also an opposite variant.
+Moreover, designers chose the brand name font used in 1922.
+But they still trimmed the ornate lines to get a practical version of the logo.

 1947 – 1954

-In 1947, experiments with handwritten identity began.
-At first, the designers focused on the calligraphic corporate italics – with clearly emphasized letters.
-Almost all the symbols were not connected and stood apart from one another.
-The only exceptions were the syllables “lec” and “lux,” which had an inter-letter ligament.
-The “t” and “l” had pointed tops.
+In 1947, experiments began with handwritten identity.
+First, designers focused on calligraphic branded italics with clearly delineated letters.
+Almost all symbols were disconnected and stood on their own.
+The only exception was the syllables “lec” and “lux,” which had an inter-letter connection.
+The letters “t” and “l” had pointed tops.

 1954 – 1957